AvikantSrivastava/GitHub-Profile-Scraper/README.md

 - A simple tool to fetch user details of a GitHub profile.
 - It is built on top of [GitHub API v3](https://developer.github.com/v3/).
 - Data is stored and manipulated in form of JSON.
-- The data which can be categorized in 3 classed
+- The data which can be grouped into 3 types, each with a different program and a python class.

   - **User Data** that contains user stats such 'Name', 'Location', 'Email', 'Followers' etc.
     Also stores a **Repository** list of the user.